Skip to content

 Stucco Champions warranty guide infographic showing covered hairline cracks versus non-covered impact damage.

-Whether you are aiming for a glass-smooth "Santa Barbara" finish or a uniform "Sand Finish," the secret lies in the preparation layers that nobody sees.
-This guide pulls back the curtain on the techniques professionals use to create a masterpiece.
+Whether you are aiming for a glass-smooth "Santa Barbara" finish or a uniform "Sand Finish," the secret actually lies in the preparation layers that nobody ever sees.
+This guide pulls back the curtain on the technical procedures professionals use to create a masterpiece.

 1. The Canvas: It Starts with the Brown Coat

 You cannot put a perfect finish on an imperfect wall.
-The most common reason for a wavy or blotchy finish is a poor "Brown Coat" (the second layer of the Three-Coat System).
+The absolute most common reason for a wavy, ugly finish is a poorly executed "Brown Coat" (the second layer of the Three-Coat System).

-The Rodding Technique: Before the finish is applied, we use long straightedges called "rods" to shave the brown coat flat.
+The Rodding Technique: Before the finish is ever applied, plasterers use long aluminum straightedges called "rods" to literally shave the wet brown coat flat and plumb.
 According to ASTM C926, the base must be true to plane.
-If the base has humps or dips, the finish coat will shadow, revealing every flaw when the sun hits it at an angle.
+If the base has humps or dips, the finish coat will "shadow," revealing every flaw when the afternoon sun hits it at an angle.

 Free Assessment